Assumptions of the primordial spectrum and cosmological parameter estimation

+It is very important to note that despite allowing a free-form for the primordial spectrum, not all cosmological models (i.e., all points in the parameter space) can be fitted equally well to the data .
+We clearly show that some points in the cosmological parameter space fit the WMAP CMB data significantly better than the other points, by `optimizing' the likelihood over a free form of the primordial spectrum.
+We conjecture that the positive definiteness of the primordial spectrum does not allow us to fit all the points in the parameter space to the data equally well, and some points will have a better fit to the data.
+Hence, the result that we do not get a good likelihood for some points in the parameter space has nothing to do with being trapped in a local minima.
+We do not employ any global minimization (or, sampling) algorithm/technique where this could be be an issue.
+We should also clarify that our analysis in this paper, has not meant to be a consistency check of the standard power-law form of the primordial spectrum (or any form of P(k)).
+It is known that power-law form of the primordial spectrum is well consistent with the data~\cite{verde_peiris09,bridges09,hamann_shafieloo09}.
+Our main point here in this paper is to emphasize the fact that in the process of cosmological parameter estimation, assumptions regarding the functional form of the primordial spectrum can be extremely critical.
+Not only does preferentially select best fit values from distinct basins in the parameter space, the apparent `robustness' to variations in $P(k)$ within these basins may be misleading.

 In summary, we show that the apparently `robust' determination of cosmological parameters under an assumed form of $P(k)$ may be misleading and could well largely reflect the inherent correlations in the power at different $k$ implied by the assumed form of the PPS.
 We conclude that is very important to allow for deviations from scale invariant, scale free or, simple phenomenological extensions of the same, in the PPS while estimating cosmological parameters.